HealthCatalyst/Fabric.Cashmere/guides/components/navbar.md

     </hc-popover-content>
 ```

-_*uri's are purposely left undefined in this example code_
+_*uris are purposely left undefined in this example code_
 :::

 :::